 Can a medical practitioner pay less tax by operating through a company?

-Many medical practitioners coming to us for tax structuring advice mistakenly believe that if they operate through a company they will pay less tax by taking advantage of corporate tax rate and ability to split their income between family members.
+Many medical practitioners coming to us for advice about tax structures for doctors mistakenly believe that if they operate through a company they will pay less tax by taking advantage of corporate tax rate and ability to split their income between family members.
 This cannot be further from the truth.

-Application of PSI Regime and General Anti-Avoidance measures to medical company
+How PSI Regime and General Anti-Avoidance measures affect tax structures for doctors

 First of all, any business producing income from personal services is subject to Personal Services Income (PSI) Rules.
 Under PSI regime, practitioners are ineligible to claim certain deductions and, if the personal service income is received through an entity, it must be attributed to to individual practitioner, unless certain tests are passed.
 PSI Tests were covered in more details in our blog article “Personal Service Income Rules”.